tuliomoreira77/hermes_http/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A library to make Rest API clients more easily.
+A Flutter library to make Rest API clients more easily.
 Inspired by Java Feing.

 ## Features